iBicha/NativePluginBuilder/README.md

+#### I thought this creating this repo was a good idea at first.
+I think I was wrong.

 # UnityNativePluginBuilder (WIP)
 Unity Native Plugin Builder is an Editor extension to automate the creation and the cross platform compilation of native Unity plugins.